0x1eef/xchan.rb/README.md

 writes two messages to the channel.
 While the child process is sleeping, the parent process continues and calls "ch.recv".
-This method blocks until the child process wakes up and sends a message to the channel, at which time the parent process receives two messages from the channel.
+This method blocks until the child process wakes up and sends a message to the channel, at which time the parent process is unblocked and receives two messages from the channel.

 ```ruby
 require "xchan"